GraceLoggins/SparcElectric/docs/index.md

 > What inventory segment (street lights, transformers, power lines, etc.) is SparcElectric spending the most on for internal maintenance and repairs?

-It appears to be lighting, largely due to the random nature of the equipment charges, and the labor hours required, as well as the number of streetlights the company keeps in repair.
+Lighting end up being the largest spend, due to the random nature of the equipment charges,  the labor hours required, and the fact that streetlights are the largest segment of equipment the company owns / operates.

 ![Lighting:Another view](./powerbi_pix/Lighting2.PNG)